D20: Switch applying tolerance between regulation and sample in the launchpad

 In the same context, it would be good to transfer the reading of channels A/B/C/D on the Lakeshore all the way from the "Hardware" to the "Launchpad", as, again, you may want to read one channel at one situation and another one at another one, and do not tell me that this implies anyway somebody being physically present at the keyboard and screen, situations are perfectly imaginable where you would switch this automatically.
 Do not wait until somebody actually needs such a thing and fails part of an experiment due to the lack of it ...

-#1 Updated by Hansen, Thomas almost 9 years ago
+#1 Updated by Hansen, Thomas over 9 years ago

 Actually, yesterday afternoon/evening, we had exactly the predicted case, that the fact that the Lakeshore channel choice A/B/C/D well-hidden in the Hardware section resulted in a sub-optimal experiment, as C and D were mixed up from a previous run, and nothing indicated this small but significant mistake in the launchpad.
 If, at least, the channel choice per temperature would have been visible in the controller box, we would have done the experiment in good conditions.
 If we have had a controller for switching the channels, we would have programmed the experiment properly as well, but as the switch needs to be done manually in a rather hidden place, it had been forgotten when the time was there.
 Just to tell, believe me, please, having a controller accessing the channel selection IS useful ...

-#2 Updated by Hansen, Thomas almost 9 years ago
+#2 Updated by Hansen, Thomas over 9 years ago

 Yet another reason to be able to swicht between tolerance on regulation or sample in the launchpad: It has also an influence on the fast mode operation, and one wants to control or at least know on which thermometer one is looking for this.
 Currently, one sets a temperature without even knowing, which thermometer is taken as reference, and that is actually very dangerous, especially when no sample thermometer is plugged in (and it DOES happen that one needs to set a temperature on an empty cryostat with the sample outside)!